Clm-Roig/advent-code-2022/README.md

-# Advent of Code 2022
+# Advent of Code 2022 :christmas_tree: :santa:

 A small website displaying my solutions to the [Advent of Code 2022](https://adventofcode.com/2022).
 Built using Node.js, Express, EJS and TypeScript.